vegertar/train/README.md

 For instance, if `Dali` reaches to `Ningbo`, then all the capitals are *Kunming*, **Chengdu**, ***Shanghai***, *Hangzhou*.

-Because of business competitions and government policies, no single ISP is large enough to serve everywhere, so as we mentioned early, there are multiple ISPs eventually in the same province.
+Because of business competitions and government policies, no single ISP is large enough to serve everywhere, so as we mentioned earlier, there are multiple ISPs eventually in the same province.

 Can multiple IDCs from different ISPs be interconnected?
 There is no promise, furthermore, this is why the multi-room exists.
 However, the worse is, a multi-room cannot swear for communicating with any unknown ISP, otherwise it will become the incredible and impossible single ISP covering everywhere.